 - offering support & social opportunities for carers

 - accessing happy reminiscences for people with memory loss

 - having a positive impact on emotional well-being, countering loneliness, offering physical health benefits and encouraging mobility in a natural environment

-A Memory Pathways session is scheduled between 11.00am – 2.00pm on the last Friday of every month.
-A typical session will include:
+A Memory Pathways session is scheduled between 11.00am – 2.00pm on the second and last Friday of every month.
+A typical session includes:

 - 11.00am - Welcoming activity offering a familiar initial activity

 - 11.10am - A themed morning session offering a variety of activities utilising Lindengate’s rich resource mix of craft, gardening, harvesting & cooking